GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 1. Select **Edit Script Variables**.
 2. Add a new script variable using the **+ Create Script Variable** button.
-3. Add _var_policyNumber_ as a variable, configuration:
+3. Add _var_claimNumber_ as a variable, configuration:
    - **Variable Category:** ```Input/Output```
    - **Type:** ```string```
 4. Save.